-- 1) Differentiate between the primary data and the secondary data? - 2) Differentiate between census and sample? - 3) Distinguish between sampling and non sampling error? - 4) Discuss the stratified sampling with an example? - 5) Write two merits and two demerits of Census method? - 6) Mention four demerits of sample method? - 7) What do you mean by random sampling? - 8) What is pilot survey?
-Explain its importance? - 9) What are the essentials of a sample? - 10) Census of India is the main source of secondary data.
+1) Differentiate between the primary data and the secondary data?

+- 2) Differentiate between census and sample? - 3) Distinguish between sampling and non sampling error? - 4) Discuss the stratified sampling with an example? - 5) Write two merits and two demerits of Census method? - 6) Mention four demerits of sample method? - 7) What do you mean by random sampling?
+Explain it's Lottery method. - 8) What is pilot survey?
+Explain its importance? - 9) What are the essentials of a sample? - 10) What are the main source of secondary data.
 Explain. - 11) What precautions are necessary while using secondary data? - 12) Differentiate between direct personal investigation and indirect oral investigation. - 13) "Sampling is a necessity under certain conditions".
 Explain. - 14) What information does the reports and publications of NSSO contain? - 15) What is the difference between questionnaire and schedule?

-- 1) Explain the random methods of collecting samples. - 2) Briefly, explains the functions of NSSO. - 3) Explains the merits and demerits of Census method. - 4) Explain the merits and demerits of personal interview method. - 5) What is a questionnaire?
-Write the qualities of a good questionnaire. - 6) Explain, why a sample survey is usually preferred over a census survey. - 7) What are the merits and demerits of telephonic interview?
+- 1) What are statistical errors?
+Write its types.
+Which is more serious type of error and why? - 2) Explain the direct personal investigation method of collection of data.
+Write its merits and demerits. - 3) Write a short note on census survey. - 4) Explain the merits and demerits of personal interview method. - 5) What is a questionnaire?
+Write the qualities of a good questionnaire.

+- 6) Explain, why a sample survey is usually preferred over a census survey. - 7) What are the merits and demerits of a telephonic interview?